- Duration and Nomenclature:

 - Detained Students:

-A student, who does not fulfill the criteria prescribed in Clauses 11, subject to clause 12, will not be eligible for appearing in the end term semester examination in that particular paper and will be deemed as “Detained” in the paper.
+A student, who does not fulfil the criteria prescribed in Clauses 11, subject to clause 12, will not be eligible for appearing in the End Term Semester Examination in that particular paper and will be deemed as “Detained” in the paper.
 Such student will repeat the course/paper along with the regular students of the subsequent batch after fulfilling the prescribed conditions to appear in the “End Term” examination of the course/ paper.

 - Submission of Examination Forms and Payment of Fees: